syncfusion-content/mobilejavascript-docs/MobileJS/ListView/Getting-Started.md

 # Getting Started

+This section explains briefly on how to create a ListView control in your application.

 ## Create your first ListView in JavaScript

 Essential JavaScript Mobile ListView widget builds an interactive list view interface.
 This control allows you to select an item from a list-like interface and provides the infrastructure to display a set of data items in different layouts or views.
 Lists display data, data navigation, result lists, and data entry.